Brand Photography Pricing in South Florida: What Businesses Should Expect

 Real numbers, what they actually buy, and how to know whether you are getting a fair quote in Fort Lauderdale, Miami, or Boca Raton.

-Brand photography pricing in South Florida swings wildly — from $400 packages on Yelp to $10,000+ commercial campaigns.
-The reason is not arbitrary.
-Different prices buy genuinely different scopes, crews, and deliverables.
+Brand photography pricing in South Florida swings widely because different prices buy genuinely different scopes, crews, and deliverables.
+At Lunna, brand photography starts at $399/shoot and scales by location, shoot length, photo count, usage, and whether video or monthly content is part of the same production plan.
 The trick is matching scope to what your business actually needs, not assuming higher always means better.

-Here are the real ranges for brand photography in Fort Lauderdale, Miami, and Boca Raton in 2026, what each tier buys, and how to figure out which one fits your business.
+Here is how to think about brand photography in Fort Lauderdale, Miami, and Boca Raton in 2026, what changes the quote, and how to figure out which package fits your business.

 What "brand photography" actually means